Ik0nw/OSEP/PDF.md

 2) Use Blob to create URL file object that simulates a file on the web server
 3) Create an insivible anchor tag trigger download action once load pages

+For google chrome we can use window.URL.createObjectURL, however for microsoft edge it does not support URL.createObjectURL() to download.
+IE and Edge have their own APIs for creating and downloading files, which are called `msSaveBlob` or `msSaveOrOpenBlob`